The Birth of a Race: Production

 Principal filming took place in Chicago and Tampa, Florida.
 Several outdoor scenes were filmed in Tampa in January, 1918, including ancient Egypt and the rescue of the infant Moses from a river and Simon of Cyrene helping Jesus carry his cross on the Via Dolorosa.

+Screenplay

+The original screenplay purportedly demonstrated black achievements throughout history.
+A brochure pitching the film to potential investors reads:The Birth of a Race, the true story of the Negro — his life in Africa, his enslavement, his freedom, his achievements — together with his past, present and future relations with his white neighbor.
+It will bring close the future in which the races — all races — will see each other as they are.However, investors pushed to move the film away from themes of race to create a more universal, patriotic film.
+According to a 1918 Variety article, "A large quantity of film, depicting certain phases of the advancement of the Negro race, was dropped."
+Only a few of these scenes remained, such as a shot of a black man and a white man working together in a field.

+Versions

+The final film was reportedly 2 hours and 30 minutes in length, but after two public showings it was cut to 60 minutes.
+The 60-minute short version is preserved at the Library of Congress.

 Reception

 Critics complained that the screenplay was muddled about two white brothers fighting on opposite sides in WWI.
 Birth of a Race also suffered at the box office due to its release just weeks after the end of World War I; audiences were no longer interested in seeing a war film.